 College students of any age, even freshmen, are eligible for this internship.
 Conservation and equipment operation experience is a plus, but enjoying demanding, outdoor work is crucial.
 Past interns have included animal ecology, botany, forestry, biology, environmental policy or environmental science majors, among other majors.
 This particular internship requires someone willing to work hard outdoors in all conditions (especially summer heat).

 INHF selects six full-time interns each summer, who work together as a crew.
-The internship begins May 22, 2023 and ends August 10, 2023.
+The internship begins May 20, 2024 and ends August 8, 2024.
 These interns work 40 hours/week (Monday through Thursday, 10 hours/day).
-Travel and tent camping at parks near the work sites is required.
+Travel and occasional tent camping at parks near the work sites is required.
 (Campsites will always have reasonable amenities, including showers and flush toilets.)
-Pay is $13/hr.
+Pay is $15/hr.

 Applicants should only apply to their first choice region of land stewardship positions and should indicate other regions of interest in the cover letter, if applicable.